git-cola/git-cola/README.md

 Any of the following Python Qt libraries must be installed:

 * [PyQt5 / PyQt6](https://www.riverbankcomputing.com/software/pyqt/download5)
-  5.6 or newer is required.
-Qt 6.0 is also supported via QtPy.
+  5.9 or newer is required.
+Qt 6.2 or newer is also supported via QtPy.

 * [PySide2](https://github.com/PySide/PySide)
-  5.11.0 or newer.
+  5.12.0 or newer.

 ## Optional Features